-Peter D. Staple, Chairman
+Peter D. Staple, Board Member

 Prior to joining ALZA, Mr. Staple served in senior positions at Cetus and Chiron Corporations, where his responsibilities covered corporate partnering, licensing, mergers and acquisitions, and financings, including transactions involving commercialization of polymerase chain reaction, hepatitis C and HIV screening technologies.
 Prior to entering the biotechnology industry, Mr. Staple practiced corporate and securities law with Heller Ehrman LLP.
 Mr. Staple serves on the board of directors of Assertio Therapeutics, Inc., and has served multiple terms on the board of visitors at Stanford Law School.
 He holds B.A. and J.D. degrees from Stanford University.

 Perry Sternberg, President and Chief Executive Officer

 Before joining Shire in 2013, Mr. Sternberg served as Vice President & General Manager of U.S. and Canada Pharmaceuticals at Bausch & Lomb.
 Prior to that, Mr. Sternberg held various roles at Novartis Ophthalmics, Novartis Pharmaceuticals and Merck & Co., Inc.

 Hallmarks of Mr. Sternberg’s business style and success are his unrelenting focus on exceeding the needs of customers and bringing out the optimal performance in his teams.
 Mr. Sternberg serves on the Board of Directors for BIO, MBR (Massachusetts Business Roundtable) and the Ophthalmology Innovation Summit.
 He holds a bachelor’s degree in Animal Bioscience from Pennsylvania State University.

 Christopher A. Viehbacher, Managing Partner, Gurnet Point Capital